TheShenk/qroad/README.md

 # qroad
-Run from fire with qr code and your phone in hand!
+Map in QR code!
 So quite!